Istanbul Food Guide

 Restaurant tables lining sides of beautiful domed passage during evening food tour at taksim istiklal street

 In its early days, it was called Hristaki Passage.
-After the Russian revolution of 1917, impoverished Russian noblewomen used to sell flowers on this historic site.
+After the Russian revolution of 1917, impoverished Russian noblewomen sold flowers here.
 Hence the name.

-These days, the arcade hosts fashionable shops, cafes, and bars.
-Suppose you’re wondering why it’s worth the visit.
-In that case, this passage is a favorite of famous chefs, writers, and architects for its buildings.
+These days, the arcade holds shops, cafes, and bars, and the building itself is a favorite of famous chefs, writers, and architects.

 8. Galata Mevlevihanesi

-Galata Mevlevi Lodge is sometimes described as a museum.
-It’s more like a historic religious building that you can visit to see the whirling dervishes.
-You’ll also find Sufi instruments.
+Galata Mevlevi Lodge is a historic religious building where you can watch the whirling dervishes and see Sufi instruments.

-The mystical order is named after the poet Mevlana, who is known in English as Rumi.
-This fraction was founded in the 13th century.
-They were briefly banned in the early Republic days due to their religious connection, but this Lodge remained.
+The mystical order is named after the poet Mevlana, known in English as Rumi, and was founded in the 13th century.
+The order was briefly banned in the early Republic days because of its religious connection, but this lodge remained.

 9. Saint Antuan Church

 The St. Anthony of Padua Church is the largest Catholic cathedral in Turkey.
-It is located on Istiklal Street, and it’s a little hard to miss considering how marvelous its architecture is.
-Outside of prayer times, one may visit and take countless photographs.
-You can also attend mass which is in Turkish, Polish, English, and Italian.
+It sits right on Istiklal Street and is hard to miss given its architecture.
+Outside of prayer times, you can visit and take photographs, or attend mass in Turkish, Polish, English, or Italian.

-Built for the Italian community in Istanbul, the combination of the Venetian neo-Gothic and Tuscan-Lombard styles is still sublime today.
-That may be why Pope John XXIII preached in this transcendent Church for 10 years before becoming the Pope.
-Fun fact: a Turkish conman attempted to sell this historic site.
+Built for the Italian community in Istanbul, the combination of Venetian neo-Gothic and Tuscan-Lombard styles still holds up today.
+Pope John XXIII preached in this church for 10 years before becoming Pope.
+Fun fact: a Turkish conman once attempted to sell the building.

 10. Istanbul Museum of Modern Art

-Another one for the fan of the arts.
-The focus of Istanbul Modern is on artists from Turkey.
-The building is located on-site of a former maritime warehouse.
-While the lower floor contains a cinema, temporary exhibitions, and a library, the upper floors have permanent collections, spaces for educational programs, a gift shop, and a restaurant.
-The collections include newer artists and older ones, such as Abdulmejid II – the last Caliph of the Ottoman Empire.
+Another one for fans of the arts.
+Istanbul Modern focuses on artists from Turkey and stands on the site of a former maritime warehouse.
+The lower floor holds a cinema, temporary exhibitions, and a library, while the upper floors hold the permanent collections, education spaces, a gift shop, and a restaurant.
+The collections run from newer artists back to Abdulmejid II, the last Caliph of the Ottoman Empire.

 11. Ayia Triada Kilisesi (Hagia Triada Church)

 The Hagia Triada (Holy Trinity) Greek Orthodox Church dates back to 1880.
 It’s still in use today and is considered the most prominent Greek Orthodox shrine in Istanbul.
-It was also the first domed Church that was built after Constantinople became Istanbul in 1453.
+It was also the first domed church built after Constantinople became Istanbul in 1453.

-Inside, there is a selection of glorious paintings by Sakellarios Megaklis.
-The marblework was designed by Alexandros Krikelis.
-If you can make your way to the altar, you’ll find yourself lost in divine thought.
-Perhaps it’s the neo-baroque style architecture combined with the neo-gothic facade, or maybe it’s the beautiful work still being done by the parishioners of this Church.
-Still, you’ll undoubtedly find yourself pleased to have discovered this hidden gem.
+Inside, there is a selection of paintings by Sakellarios Megaklis, and the marblework was designed by Alexandros Krikelis.
+Stand at the altar and take in the neo-baroque interior, the neo-Gothic facade, and the work still being done by the parishioners of this church.

 12. Museum of Innocence

-The Museum of Innocence has the same name as the book written by the first Turkish Nobel Laureate, Orhan Pamuk.
-Although based upon a fictional story, it did win the 2014 European Museum of the Year Award.
-The collection is based on life in upper-class Istanbul between the 1970s to 2000s.
-It’s in the neighborhoods that are well-known for their antique shops.
-Though the book was published in 2008, the Museum was established in 2012.
-However, you don’t have to have read the novel to get to grips with the Museum of Innocence.
-All you need is a curious mind and a desire to understand life in Istanbul.
+The Museum of Innocence shares its name with the book by Orhan Pamuk, the first Turkish Nobel laureate.
+Although built around a fictional story, it won the 2014 European Museum of the Year Award.
+The collection documents life in upper-class Istanbul from the 1970s to the 2000s, and the museum sits in the same neighborhoods known for their antique shops.
+The book came out in 2008, the museum opened in 2012, and you don’t need to have read the novel to follow it.
+A curious mind and an interest in how Istanbul lived will do.

 13. Taksim Evening Food Tour